ploomber/soopervisor/doc/tutorials/aws-batch.rst

     soopervisor export training

-The previous command will take a few minutes the first time since it has to build the Docker image from scratch.
-Subsequent runs will be much faster.
+The previous command will take a few minutes since it has to build the Docker image from scratch.
+After that, subsequent runs will be much faster.

 .. note::